eduVVSC/push_swap/README.md

 <p> - Third, was just get it all together and do some adjustments;</p>

 ### The definition of stack:
-<p> This was the part where I had to learn a little bit more about the linked list, and how to properly manipulate them. </p>
+<p> This was the part where I had to learn a little bit more about the linked list, and how to properly manipulate them.
+Both stacks are linked lists, where each node points to next one, and the last one points to null.</p>
+<p> On the struct of my stack, I always save where the number is in the stack, where is the sorted position he is going to be on the other stack and the next and previous numbers.
+Doing like this, it helped me to access all the data I needed to make my movements and order the stack.</p>

 ### The Movements:
 <p> The movements functions, are supposed to execute the movement and then print the movements made in the terminal.</p>